Researcher Spotlight

 Dr. Nandkishore Prakash

-My name is Nandkishore, but my friends call me Nandu for short, and I am a Researcher at Children’s National Hospital!
+My name is Nandkishore, but my friends call me Nandu for short, and I am a Neuroscientist at Children’s National Hospital!
 In my research, I use animals like labratory mice to test the roles of individual genes in specific parts of the brain.
 To do this, I manipulate genes at different developmental ages and observe the effects on the animals’ behavior.
 This helps other scientists who study the human brain help find cures for brain disorders.

 I am always trying to better understand how our brains control what we feel and do, and how the genes in our DNA make the brain more complex and capable as we grow from fetuses to infants, to children, to adolescents, and then adults!
 I am also curious about how the genes in our brain cells control the way we interact with each other socially.